aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.QuerySyntax.md

 For example, generate customer.userid instead of customer["userid"] when the userid property exists.
 Only use record["binName"] string-indexer access when no generated property is available, when the bin name is not a valid C# identifier, or when dynamic bin access is specifically required.

+Important projection-type rule:
+In LINQPad driver mode, prefer named C# record types for reusable/intermediate projections (joins, groupings, dictionaries, helper-return shapes) instead of anonymous types.
+Do not use dynamic defaults/fallbacks with typed dictionaries (for example Dictionary<long, T> with new List<dynamic>()); defaults must match dictionary value type exactly (for example new List<T>()).
+Anonymous types are acceptable only for one-off final Dump() shaping when the value is not reused.
+In driver mode, prefer AValue/APrimaryKey-compatible record fields unless CLR types are explicitly required.
+In native mode, use CLR/native Aerospike client field types (not AValue/APrimaryKey) for generated records.
+In LINQPad C# statements, place all top-level record declarations at the end of the script.

 Important AValue / AutoValue rule:
 The Aerospike LINQPad driver may expose bin values through AValue / AutoValue behavior, especially when the connection setting "Always use AValue" is enabled.
 When AValue / AutoValue behavior is enabled, generated record properties may represent Aerospike values using the driver's AValue abstraction instead of plain CLR primitive types.